Kvitsøy Municipality

 Kvitsøy is an island municipality in Rogaland county, Norway.
-At only 6.29 km2, it is the smallest municipality in Norway by area and one of the smallest by population.
-Kvitsøy is located in the traditional district of Ryfylke.
+At only 6.28 km2, it is the smallest municipality in Norway by area and one of the smallest by population.
+Kvitsøy Municipality is located in the traditional district of Ryfylke.
 The administrative centre of the municipality is the village of Ydstebøhamn on the island of Kvitsøy.
 The municipality is an archipelago located at the entrance to the large Boknafjorden.
 It sits about 2 nmi northwest of the mainland Stavanger peninsula.

-The Rogfast tunnel system is currently being built during the 2020s to connect Kvitsøy to the mainland road network via the European route E39 highway.
+The Rogfast tunnel system is currently being built during the 2020s to connect Kvitsøy Municipality to the mainland road network via the European route E39 highway.

-The 6 km2 municipality is the 356th largest by area out of the 356 municipalities in Norway, making it the smallest in the nation.
-Kvitsøy is the 349th most populous municipality in Norway with a population of 535.
-The municipality's population density is 85.2 PD/km2 and its population has increased by 1.3% over the previous 10-year period.
+The 6.28 km2 municipality is the 357th largest by area out of the 357 municipalities in Norway, making it the smallest in the nation.
+Kvitsøy Municipality is the 350th most populous municipality in Norway with a population of 579.
+The municipality's population density is 92.2 PD/km2 and its population has increased by 10.5% over the previous 10-year period.